cdddg/py-saga-orchestration/README.md

 # Python Saga Orchestration

+The Saga Orchestration pattern provides a mechanism to manage data consistency across microservices without relying on distributed transactions.
+In this design, each saga orchestrates a series of local transactions.
+If a local transaction fails, compensating transactions are executed to rollback any preceding transactions, ensuring data integrity.

 OrchestrationBuilder is a class for building Saga-style transactions using a sequence of steps, where each step consists of an operation and a compensation function.
 Transactions are executed sequentially, and step-by-step compensation is supported.

 This code is for reference only and was inspired by my work experience in 2022.